TerraPower: History

+Funding and management

-TerraPower is partly funded by the US Department of Energy (DOE) and Los Alamos National Laboratory.
-One of TerraPower's primary investors is Bill Gates (via Cascade Investment).
+TerraPower is partly funded by the US Department of Energy/DOE and Los Alamos National Laboratory.
+One of TerraPower's primary investors is Bill Gates, via the Cascade Investment.
 Others include Charles River Ventures and Khosla Ventures, which reportedly invested $35 million in 2010.

 TerraPower is led by chief executive officer Chris Levesque.
 In December 2011 India's Reliance Industries bought a minority stake through one of its subsidiaries and its Chairman Mukesh Ambani joined the board.
-Other TerraPower participants include scientists and engineers from Lawrence Livermore National Laboratory, the Fast Flux Test Facility, Microsoft, and various universities, as well as managers from Siemens, Areva NP, the ITER project, Ango Systems Corporation, and DOE.
+Other TerraPower participants include scientists and engineers from Lawrence Livermore National Laboratory, the Fast Flux Test Facility, Microsoft, and various universities, as well as managers from Siemens, Areva NP, the ITER project, Ango Systems Corporation and DOE.

 SK Group agreed to invest $250 million in 2022.
 The round was co-led by SK Inc and SK Innovation and Gates.
 DOE gave TerraPower cost-share funding through the Advanced Reactor Demonstration Program (ARDP) to test, license and build an advanced reactor within seven years.
-Terrapower selected Kemmerer, Wyoming as the preferred site.The proposed reactor would yield 345 MWe with a molten salt energy storage system.
-The reactor can temporarily boost output to 500 MWe, enabling the plant to integrate with renewable resources.